- Allgemeine und besondere Regeln: Reform-Tarock, Weiner Zeitung, September 9, 2005

 Wald und Wiese (Forest and Meadow)

 Can only be played if the called king is in the talon.
 Everyone plays for themselves.
 The objective is to be the last player with cards in hand.
 Forehand leads and plays to the first trick.
 A trick doesn't necessarily end once each player has played one card.
-Players keep on adding cards to the trick, in turn, until one player cannot follow suit.
-The highest tarock, or if no tarocks have been played, the highest card of the suit lead wins the trick.
+Players keep on adding cards to the trick, in turn, until one player cannot follow suit: If a player leads with a suit card, the trick ends when a player plays a tarok; if a player leads a suit card, the trick ends when a player plays a suit card.
+[I'm not sure what happens if all players hold exclusively all tarocks or all suit cards; I'm assuming the trick keeps on going until all but one player run out of cards.
+I'm also assuming that this last trick is awareded to the trick winner.]
+The highest tarock wins the trick; if no tarocks have been played, the highest card of the suit led wins the trick.
 The trick winner leads to the next trick.
 If the king and queen of the same suit are played by two consecutive players, then the first player is eliminated and cannot win; it doesn't matter whether the first card is a king or queen.
 If the same thing happens with a king and queen of different shuts, then the first player takes the talon and adds it to his or her pile of cards won in tricks.
 No more cards may be played once the second-last player plays his or last card.
 The winner is a non-elimiated player who still has cards in his or her hand.
 The other players add up the number of cards remaining in their hand and the number of cards they won in tricks.
 The player with the highest total loses and pays the winner 4 points.

 You look at the talon and pick any game that's at the Solorufer level or higher.
 You don't name the game; you only say enough information so that your opponents can play legally (whether the game is whether it's positive or negative; announce any other special trick-taking rules; and call a king, if required by the game).
 You then exchange with the talon according to the game that you chose.
 Your opponents can't kontra Klostergeheimer but can kontra any announcements.